wesleycamargo/azure-docs.pt-br/articles/active-directory-b2c/active-directory-b2c-devquickstarts-native-dotnet.md

 	// If a token could not be acquired silently, we'll catch the exception and show the user a message. catch (AdalException ex)
 	{
-		// There is no access token in the cache, so prompt the user to sign-in. if (ex.ErrorCode == "user_interaction_required")
+		// There is no access token in the cache, so prompt the user to sign in. if (ex.ErrorCode == "user_interaction_required")
 		{
 			MessageBox.Show("Please sign up or sign in first");